All Episodes

 I mean, many people confuse it.

-They ask me, what do you do as a working AI?
-Oh, you build robots.
-No,
+They ask me, what do you do?

-there's a big difference between the brain and the body.
-You bet.
-You can have physically
+No, there's a big difference between the brain and the body.

-dysfunctional people like Roger Penrose, sorry, Stephen Hawking, and be very smart, right?
-You don't
+You can have physically dysfunctional people like Roger Penrose, sorry, Stephen Hawking, and be very smart, right?

-need a body for that.
-And the same is with AI research.
-You can do a lot without thinking or
+You can do a lot without thinking or doing robotics.

-And if you need an interface, you can have a virtual agent living in a virtual three dimensional environment and test your systems.
+And if you need an interface, you can have a virtual agent living in a virtual three-dimensional environment and test your systems.

 I mean, these robots are getting better and better.

-What we will have first, you know, really versatile robots or super intelligent algorithms, which we can then put into the robots.
+It's not so clear what we will have first, you know, really versatile robots or super intelligent algorithms which we can then put into the robots.

 But in any case, I think for many applications, we don't need the robots, right?